walexy/zoomguy-copy-01/src/pages/index.md

           - label: Learn More
             url: /features
       - title: Best Practices
-        content: We've used Zoom for hundreds of online meetings, workshops and courses.
-          We're happy to work with you to help deliver online offerings that are engaging and impactful.
+        content: Our mission is to make you look good.
+We've used Zoom for hundreds of online meetings, workshops and courses, and we deliver online offerings that are engaging, meaningful, and insightful.
         image: images/feature2.png
         actions:
           - label: Learn More
             url: /features
-      - title: Down and Dirty Tips
+      - title: All Sorts of Solutions
-        content: Get the latest insights and tips on hosting remote meetings with Zoom, tools, and techniques.
+        content: >-
+          Need to call a vote at a meeting?
+We've got you covered.
+Have an important presentation with slides and video?
+Check.
+Looking for a professional to host and facilitate a workshop or gathering.
+Done.

+          Learn how.
+Learn now.
         image: images/feature3.png
         actions:
           - label: Learn More